braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/analytics/mixpanel_for_currents.md

 # Mixpanel for Currents

-> [Mixpanel](https://mixpanel.com/) is a business analytics platform.
-You can export events from your Braze integration to Mixpanel in order to perform deeper analysis.
-Data collected is used to build custom reports and measure user engagement and retention.
+> [Mixpanel](https://mixpanel.com/) is a business analytics platform that allows you to export events from Braze to Mixpanel to perform deeper analysis.
+The data collected can then be used to build custom reports and measure user engagement and retention.

 To get started, find the following information from your Mixpanel dashboard under the `Settings > Project Settings` menu: